Current Trail Conditions

 Junction ER8 is where the HSC and Eden Trailblazers trail systems meet.
 From there you can head North, towards our groomer barn, or South, towards Boston/Springville.

-This section is on the western part of our trail system and runs North/South to the northern most part of our trail system.
-It mostly runs along the side of the I-90 with the powerlines.
-This trail does not typically get much snow cover, but when it does, it provides us a nice loop around the outskirts of the Town.
+This section is on the western part of our trail system and runs North/South mostly along the side of the I-90 on the powerlines.
+This trail does not typically get much snow cover, but when it does, it provides some nice straight and flat trails.
+This trail Dead Ends at the Kwik-Fill on South Park Rd.
+There is a bar/restaurant across the street if you dare cross Route 20.

 C4A (Junction ER6 to ER125):

-This section of trail winds North/South thru Orchard Park and the Town of Boston.
+This section of trail winds North/South thru Orchard Park, Boston, and into East Eden.
 It is usually one of the higher traffic sections as it connects Chestnut Ridge Park to the Southern Tier portion of our trails and beyond!
 We try to groom this trail as often as possible when we have rideable snow.

 C4A (Junction ER125 to ER8):

-This small section of trail is very important to us.
+This section of trail is very important to us.
 This trail provides access for 2 great restaurants, one of them being the East Eden Tavern and Smokehouse, which is huge sponsor of ours!!
-Also, you can grab a bite to eat at Schunks West Hill grill just down the trail.
+Also, you can grab a bite to eat at Schunks West Hill grill just down the trail as well.
+This section runs to Junction Erie 8, which meets with the Eden Trail Blazers club.

 C4A (Junction ER6 to ER137):

-This section of trail runs East/West through Chestnut Ridge Park in the town of Orchard Park.
+This section of trail runs East/West through Chestnut Ridge Park in the town of Orchard Park, and comes out onto Sherff Rd.
 You can park at the Newton Rd entrance to the park, and ride out from the plowed parking lot.
 This is a heavily trafficked section as you have people parking and riding, and also have a lot of thru traffic coming to/from the Colden Trail Riders trail system.

 C4A (Junction ER137 to ER5):